Joe’s Blog: On the edge of a big snow (THU-3/2)

 So there is good news for them in this weather weirdness happening with this storms.

-For a non snow lover, you’d want an even farther south and east track…to make sure that the atmosphere can’t chill down on it’s own.
-It’s doubtful now for KC but a farther south and east track would totally remove all doubt.
+For a non-snow lover, you’d want an even farther south and east track to make sure that the atmosphere can’t chill down on it’s own.
+It’s doubtful now for KC but farther south and east track would totally remove all doubt.

 Severe weather will be a big issue today and tonight in the deep south.